Jesp9025/NetworkTool/README.md

 # Bugs
 - Decoding of text not working on machines with specific languages

-- Crashes on music play if you directly with "Python".
-Sometimes it works, sometimes it doesn't. run in debug for now.
+# Bugfixes
+- Crashed on music play if you played directly with "Python".
+Running directly with Python would set working directory to SYSTEM32, and song could not be found.
+Added path to file into a variable, in order to get directory of sound files, no matter how you run the program.